The MOD Video File Format

 But this is not strictly correct.
 The MOD file does in fact contain the correct aspect ratio information, but we just have to dig a little deeper into the MPEG-2 specification.

 Related MPEG-2 specs give more detail.
-For example the "display horizontal size" and "display vertical size" can be used to define the central 4:3 area of widescreen video which may be of use to pan-and-scan features of a playback device.
-One set of specs specifically says that when the "display horizontal size" and "display vertical size" are used to define the 4:3 area of widescreen video then the "aspect ratio information" MUST be set to 4:3.
-In fact, it turns out that MOD files (and other MPEG-2 files) does exactly that.
+For example the ‘display horizontal size’ and ‘display vertical size’ can be used to define the central 4:3 area of widescreen video which may be of use to pan-and-scan features of a playback device.
+One set of specs specifically says that when the ‘display horizontal size’ and ‘display vertical size’ are used to define the 4:3 area of widescreen video then the ‘aspect ratio information’ MUST be set to 4:3.
+In fact, it turns out that MOD files (and other MPEG-2 files) do exactly that.

 Here are the values from a typical widescreen MOD file: